 Recently, Rooney Trucking, headquartered in Polo, Missouri, which also contracted with the Postal Service to haul mail, filed an appeal with the PSBCA.
 That family-owned carrier, which had 37 drivers and 66 power units, ceased operations and filed for Chapter 7 bankruptcy.

 Some mail contractors have struggled to stay afloat since the Postal Service announced it was revamping its $6.6 billion contract program with private trucking fleets in 2019.
 The program, known as Dynamic Route Optimization, changed the way private carriers were paid — switching from contract rates to paying trucking companies on a mileage basis.
 This led to consolidation among mail hauling companies that could service a larger region and squeezed out some of the smaller private contractors in the industry.

-Matheson’s largest unsecured creditor is Porter Billing Services of Birmingham, Alabama, owed more than $1.4 million.
+Matheson’s largest unsecured creditor is Porter Freight Funding of Birmingham, Alabama, formerly known as Porter Billing Services, owed more than $1.4 million.
 The filing also lists Comdata Mastercard Program of Covington, Louisiana, owed more than $162,000, and Penske Truck Leasing of Philadelphia, owed more than $156,000.

 Trucking giant U.S. Xpress lays off 5% of corporate workforce

 Illinois trucking company files for bankruptcy after nuclear verdict